volkmarnissen/server/introduction.md

 ﻿# **Modbus2mqtt**
 ## **Introduction**
 In this document gives an overview about modbus2mqtt.
-The complete documentationcan is here (will follow).

 Modbus2mqtt  is an application to read data from multiple modbus devices and publish it to MQTT.
 A modbus device is called slave where as modbus2mqtt is the master.